 - Businesses in risky or undesirable industries often have trouble getting a business loan.
 Because lenders are afraid, they will not get their money back.
 Instead, you might find it easier to get a loan that is tied to your personal creditworthiness, not the creditworthiness of your business.

 A personal loan is less expensive:

-- If you have strong personal credit and a low debt-to-income ratio, you might qualify for a custom loan with low rates and fees.
+- You might qualify for a custom loan with low rates and fees if you have strong personal credit and a low debt-to-income ratio.
 This could be a better option than a business loan.
 If your business creditworthiness is not nearly as good as your personal creditworthiness.

 These are all good reasons for considering a personal loan for business.
 However, there are also situations where another financial product would be more suitable for your business.
 Those scenarios?